 - Metronidazole gel: This topical antibiotic for BV may treat new or chronic BV infections.
 Wisp claims it can reduce symptoms and prevent inflammation.
 Some side effects may include skin redness, irritation, or stinging.
 Learn more about metronidazole.

 - Price: from $9–35 per month

 Wisp provides various prescription and nonprescription treatments for oral and genital herpes, including:

 - Valacyclovir (Valtrex) pills: This drug can suppress the symptoms of genital herpes and cold sores.
 Common side effects include headaches, nausea, and abdominal pain.
 Learn more about valacyclovir.

-- Acyclovir cream: This topical medication, which is only available in generic form, is suitable for use on genital or oral herpes sores.
+- Acyclovir cream: This topical medication is only available in generic form and is suitable for genital or oral herpes sores.
 As with valacyclovir, this medication can help suppress the symptoms of herpes.
-Common side effects include dry or cracked lips, discoloration and swelling at the site of application, burning and stinging sensations, and dry skin.
+Common side effects include dry or cracked lips, discoloration and swelling at the application site, burning and stinging sensations, and dry skin.
 Learn more about acyclovir.

 - Lidocaine (Xylocaine) pain cream: The cream contains lidocaine, amitriptyline, and white petrolatum.
 Wisp recommends that people apply it to the affected area up to four times per day when experiencing flare-ups.

 People can get birth control pills from Wisp.
 They can filter the birth control options to see those that: